oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 2. Verify that the SQL comes at the top of the list, is the same SQL, which you found as a bottleneck in the previous steps.
 The view is sorted by the slowest average duration.
 Next, let's check whether the SQL is always slow or not.
 Click the **Count** column of the SQL on the top row.
 	![Oracle Cloud, Trace Explorer](images/1-24-tx.png " ")

 3. You can see each of the individual executions of the SQL.
 Confirm that the SQL is not always slow when executed.
+Scroll down the list as needed.

 	![Oracle Cloud, Trace Explorer](images/1-25-tx.png " ")

 ## **Task 5**: Analyze the SQL spans with the histogram query

 1. Another way to analyze the distribution is to use the histogram view.
-Click the three-dot icon under the **Run** button.
+Click the three-dot icon under the **Run** button, then click **Open**.

 	![Oracle Cloud, Trace Explorer](images/1-27-tx.png " ")

-2. Enter **histogram** in the search field.
+2. Type **histogram** in the search field.
 Select the query **SQL-Histogram**, then click **Open**.

 	![Oracle Cloud, Trace Explorer](images/1-28-tx.png " ")